ENFORCEMENT

 The courts have ruled that this does not apply to a case in which

-CSS (in a IV-A case) or the Non-IV-A CP knows where
+CSS (in a IV-A case) or the Non-IV-A CP knows where the NCP is living in the

-statute of limitations time period for the arrears debt that you are
+extend the statute of limitations time period for the arrears debt that you are

 enforcing.
-You must be able to document
+You must be able to document the specific time periods the NCP lived

-the duration of judgments period.
+outside of Utah before you can extend the duration of judgments period.

 d.

-If the
+If the duration

-willing to continue to pay on a voluntary
+continue to pay on a voluntary basis

-and distribute payments.
+distribute payments.

 2.